 Bitcoin has forked its fair share over the years.
 The most notable of the Bitcoin forks happened in August 2017, creating Bitcoin Cash.

 Before disappearing, Satoshi Nakamoto secretly updated Bitcoin’s code to cap the block size at 1 megabyte.
-Some developers believe that the block size should be increased to allow for more transactions to be processed per second, so they decided to create Bitcoin Cash with a hard fork.
+Some developers believe that the block size should be increased to allow for more transactions to be processed per second, but others were worried an increased block size would lead to more centralization.
+Due to this disagreement, Bitcoin underwent what’s known as a hard fork.

 Bitcoin Cash is a completely separate cryptocurrency from Bitcoin.
 But it wasn’t always that way.
 When this fork occurred, all wallets holding Bitcoin before the split were issued newly minted Bitcoin Cash – 1 for each Bitcoin.

 Increasing the block size comes at the cost of increasing the size of the blockchain in total, which leads to centralization as participation becomes more costly.
-If Bitcoin continues to grow in popularity, an unknowable number of updates would be required to keep up.
+If Bitcoin continues to grow in popularity, an large number of updates would be required to keep the digital asset decentralized.
 Satoshi likely implemented the block size cap secretly to prevent this path from being taken down the road.

 Decentralized Finance (DeFi)

-For some people, decentralized currencies such as Bitcoin are a lifeboat from corruption.
+For some people, decentralized currencies are a lifeboat from corruption.
 Take Venezuela, for example, a country affected by extreme hyperinflation.
 In Venezuela, Bitcoin is used by the average citizen to protect their value from the corrupt institution.

 On the flipside, this presents an interesting opportunity for investors across the world.
 Loans with unregulated interest rates can now be made directly in emerging markets and regions dealing with economic crises.